Dragon8029/100-days-of-code/myLog.md

 Day 38: January 29, 2018

-Today's Progress: Continued working on Introduction to CSS from Web Developer Bootcamp on Udemy.
+Today's Progress: Finished working on Introduction to CSS and started on the Intermediate CSS section from Web Developer Bootcamp on Udemy.

+Thoughts: I love having time to code after work...